codeHades29/Layoffs-SQL/README.md

   The most significat challenge was in exploration where it took me hours to find a workaround for a rolling total.
 However, it was not the rolling total that caused the greatest barrier, but trying to pull YEAR and MONTH out of the 'date' column which was a date data type.
-I feel like I went down every rabbit hole that could be imagined in such a circumstance.
+I feel like I went down every rabbit hole that could be imagined                 (Line 70 of Data Exploration Project 'Layoffs'.sql) in such a circumstance.
 I learned so much along the way that I was grateful for the problem after I had found the solution.